tekknolagi/isdt/lecture-notes/3-bld.md

 `random_number` is all `0`s.
 You can see this by looking at the `call` instruction (the x86 opcode for this particular kind of call is `e8` and can be found at offset `7`).
-The `e8` call opcode is a *relative call*, meaning that it takes an offset as its argument.
+The `e8` call opcode is a *relative call*, meaning that the instruction takes an offset as its argument.
 In this case, it's `0xc` because `e8` takes an offset relative to the next instruction (not an absolute address) and the next instruction begins at `0xc`.

 It's probably not the case that GCC dumped the body of `random_number` into the `main` function.
 It's impossible, actually, since we compiled `main.c` in